Why Your Child May Need Occupational Therapy

 At every stage of life, infants, toddlers, children and adolescents are expected to meet individualized and specific milestones.
-However, an injury or learning disability can affect a person’s occupational performance, affecting their ability to participate in daily occupations.
+However, an injury or learning disability can affect a person’s occupational performance, impacting their ability to participate in daily occupations.
+Occupational therapy is a type of therapy that helps people of all ages develop, improve and maintain the skills they need for daily living.
+Occupational therapists use a variety of methods, including play, activities of daily living, and adaptive equipment, to help people achieve their goals.

 Infants have multiple opportunities during the day to achieve a relaxed and alert state as they communicate with caregivers and the environment.
 Their main “occupation” is to stay calm and interactive as they begin to reach for toys, gain awareness of their body parts and uphold a general curiosity for the world.
 If infants are fussy or sleepy all the time, they miss out on these necessary periods of skill development.
 Occupational therapy can be used to help infants become more attentive and vibrant.